Mental Health Commission

 Stakeholder workshops

-In October 2020, we held a series of workshops (two in-person workshops in Perth, and two virtual workshops) with representatives from State and Commonwealth Government agencies, and the mental health and AOD services sector.
+In October 2020, we held a series of workshops (two in-person workshops in Perth, and two virtual workshops) with representatives from State and Commonwealth Government agencies, and the mental health and alcohol and other drug (AOD) services sector.
+A list of workshop attendees is available here.

 Consultations with young people and carers

-In September 2020, we engaged the Youth Affairs Council of WA (YACWA) to undertake targeted engagement with young people aged 12 to 24, to inform the development of the YPPA.
+In September 2020, we engaged the Youth Affairs Council of WA (YACWA) to undertake targeted engagement with young people aged 12 to 24 years, to inform the development of the YPPA.

 YACWA developed two consultation reports, Youth Engagement and Carer Engagement.